Administration

 Update Time Off Request Status

 If authorized, Workforce Management agents can use the web portal to submit time off and schedule change requests, simplifying schedule management.
-Workforce Management admins and supervisors can approve and manage these requests from the web portal.
+Workforce Management administrators and supervisors can approve and manage these requests from the web portal.

-Zoom Workforce Management utilizes a per-set license model, each user that requires access to any features must be assigned a license for the product.
+Zoom Workforce Management utilizes a per-set license model.
+Each user that requires access to any features must be assigned a license for the product.
 For example, one supervisor and nine agents would require a total of 10 Workforce Management licenses.

 Zoom Recommendation